auctus-team/pycapacity/paper/paper.md

 # Physical capacity metrics available

-The package implements different physical ability metrics for robotic manipulators and humans based on musculoskeletal models.
+The package several implements different physical ability metrics for robotic manipulators and humans based on musculoskeletal models.

 ## Robotic manipulators metrics

 For the robotic manipulators the package integrates several velocity, force and acceleration capacity calculation functions based on ellipsoids.

+2D and 3D force polytopes and their ellipsoid counterparts for a 7 degrees of freedom (DoF) \textit{Franka Emika Panda} robot.
+Both polytopes and ellipsoids are calculated separately for the 3D and for each of the 2D reduced task-space cases.
+Both polytopes and ellipsoids take in consideration the true joint torque limits provided by the manufacturer.
+The underestimation of the true force capabilities of the robot by ellipsoids appears clearly.
 ### Ellipsoids

 - Velocity (manipulability) ellipsoid